marneusz/ImageClassificationCNNs/README.md

-## Project II - convolutional neural networks

-Image classification with convolutional neural networks
+## Image classification with Convolutional Neural Networks
+Pacyna Paulina, Szysz Mateusz, Wójcik Mateusz

+All results, architectures and results are provided in `Image classification with Convolutional Neural Networks.pdf`

 Dataset: CIFAR-10